Parallel Algorithms (WISM 459), 2011/2012

 Intended audience

-This is a Master's course which is an elective course for students of the Master's programme Mathematical Sciences of Utrecht University specialising in Scientific Computing.
-(As of September 1, 2011, Scientific Computing is a specialisation of this 2-year programme.)
+This is a Master's course which is an elective course for students of the Master's programme Mathematical Sciences of Utrecht University, part of the track Applied Mathematics, Complex Systems, and Scientific Computing.
 The course is recommended for students in Mathematics or Computer Science who are interested in scientific computing and would like to obtain a first `hands-on experience' in parallel programming.
 It is also highly suitable for the Honours master programme in Theoretical Physics and Mathematical Sciences and for students interested in Computational Physics.
-If you consider taking this course as part of a Bachelor's degree, please contact the teacher first about the prerequisites.
 The course is part of the Dutch National Master Mastermath and hence is open for all interested master students in Mathematics in the Netherlands.
 Registration for everybody is through Mastermath.

 Course aim